 Some plans may automatically name your spouse or child as a beneficiary, but you should not rely on any default provisions in your plan.
 Make sure your designations are current and recheck them annually.
 Financial institutions and plan administrators are not responsible for your beneficiary designations.

 Your plan can be affected by external factors, too.
 Major changes at the institution administering your retirement accounts or insurance policies – such as a merger or migration to a new system – could affect your designations.

-For example, naming a young adult child who is not prepared to manage a windfall might result in some unwise short-term decisions and reduce the lifespan of the inheritance.
+For example, naming a young adult child who is not prepared to manage sudden wealth might result in some unwise short-term decisions and reduce the lifespan of the inheritance.

 Choosing and reviewing your beneficiary designations should be a part of your estate planning.
 Whether you leverage a trust or other estate planning strategies, work with a financial professional to make sure your priorities are being met in an effective way for you and your beneficiaries.